Odd Man Out: Political context and censorship

 The film did not mention the IRA by name and, like John Ford's The Informer (1935), only "casually touched on the underlying conflict."
-Both use the backdrop of The Troubles to present morality tales designed to appeal to the broadest possible audience.
+Both use the backdrop of conflict in Ireland to present morality tales designed to appeal to the broadest possible audience.
 The IRA was portrayed as little more than a criminal gang.
 Politics and the cause of Irish nationalism was avoided to "circumvent controversy and pass the censors."

 With an eye toward distribution of the film in the United States, the film script was submitted to Joseph Breen of the Motion Picture Producers and Distributors of America, who advised the producers that the original ending, a murder-suicide, violated the Hollywood Production Code.
 Years earlier, Breen had similarly submitted the script of The Informer to the British Board of Film Censors, which requested numerous changes to omit references to the Anglo-Irish conflict.

 Odd Man Out and The Informer are also similar in being "dramatic portrayals of lapsed Catholics rediscovering their lost faith," and "end with their dying protagonists assuming Christ-like poses."

 Writing in The IRA on Film and Television: A History, author Mark Connelly observes that Johnny is "more of a mob boss than revolutionary," and that the F.L.
 Green novel upon which the film was based took a dim view of Irish nationalism.